Zamiko/DeepLiverSegmentation/webapp/embedded/webMain/README.md

 Current Content:
 - index.html
+-- creates basic web components
 - 404.html
 - client.js
+-- primarily responsible for configuration and setup of the embedded dicom viewer

 To do in future:
 - Might copy linked js script here for editing